Get started with insider risk management

 - Estimated time to complete: Estimated time to complete the recommended action in minutes.

 Select a recommendation from the list to get started with configuring insider risk management.
-Each recommended action guides you through the required activities for the recommendation, including any requirements, what to expect, and the impact of configuring the feature in your organization.
+Each recommended action guides you through the required action for the recommendation, including any requirements, what to expect, and the impact of configuring the feature in your organization.
 Each recommended action is automatically marked as complete when configured or you'll need to manually select the action as complete when configured.

 Step 1 (required): Enable permissions for insider risk management